Rhoban/workspace/README.md

 ### Working on robot logs

 All of this commands have to be issued while located in the `env/fake` folder.

+#### Choosing the vision configuration

+A preliminary step to run the vision system on logs is to choose the configuration file.
+An example is:

+    ln -s ../common/vision_filters/all_fake.json vision_config.json

 #### Preparing a log environment